Slavery & Human Trafficking Statement 2023

 6.1 WCHG acknowledges its responsibility under the Modern Slavery Act 2015 and will ensure transparency within the organisation and with suppliers of goods and services to the organisation.

 6.2 During the past financial year, WCHG took precautions to ensure that it did not forge commercial relationships with any business knowingly involved with slavery or human trafficking.

 6.3 WCHG will expect all who have, or seek a commercial relationship to familiarise themselves with The Modern Slavery Act and our anti-slavery values and act consistently within these.

-6.4 All suppliers to the Group will be asked to confirm that they are compliant with the Modern Slavery Act 2015 on a bi-annual basis.
+6.4 All suppliers to the Group are asked to confirm that they are compliant with the Modern Slavery Act 2015 on an anual basis.
 Imported goods from sources from outside the UK and EU are potentially more at risk for slavery/human trafficking issues.
 The level of management control required for these sources will be continually monitored.

 6.5 The Group’s recruitment process is open and transparent and includes direct communication with candidates to discuss the role and the terms and conditions.
 As part of the new starter process, all identities are checked and personal bank accounts confirmed for payment.

-6.6 The Group Procurement Manager will ensure that all formal tenders are compliant with the requirements in the Act and will further develop audits for those suppliers with a higher risk of slavery or human trafficking.
+6.6 The Group Procurement Manager ensures that all formal tenders are compliant with the requirements in the Act and will further develop audits for those suppliers with a higher risk of slavery or human trafficking.